kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson1_Writing_Simple_SELECT_Statements.md

     FirstName + ' ' + LastName AS EmployeeFullName,
     BaseSalary / 12 AS MonthlySalary,
-    DATEDIFF(YEAR, HireDate, GETDATE()) AS YearsOfService FROM Employees;
+    DATEDIFF(YEAR, HireDate, GETDATE()) AS YearsOfService FROM Employees e;

 -- Avoid: Unclear abbreviations
 -- SELECT FirstName + ' ' + LastName AS Name,
 --        BaseSalary / 12 AS Sal,
 --        DATEDIFF(YEAR, HireDate, GETDATE()) AS Yrs
--- FROM Employees;
+-- FROM Employees e;
 ```

 ### 4. Handle NULL Values Appropriately